The Shy “Delusion”: Stop Being Shy and Just Start Speaking!

 Unless you suffer from a social anxiety disorder or experience severe, constant shyness, YOU ARE NOT SHY.
 Stop describing yourself as such.

 When pretty much everyone says it, the meaning of the word gets watered down to nothing.
 (Which in turn does a disservice to those of you who truly are at the extreme end of the shyness scale.)

-The original test run by Forer, and repeated by many many others like Derren Brown (click to see the video) had the following or similar text (among other suggestions) that almost everyone gave a 5 out of 5 rating for accuracy:
+The original test run by Forer, and repeated by many others like Derren Brown (click to see the video) had the following or similar text (among other suggestions) that almost everyone gave a 5 out of 5 rating for accuracy:

 “At times you are extroverted, affable, sociable, while at other times you are introverted, wary, reserved.”

 Besides heaps of scientific research to show how almost everyone would rate this description as spot on, my own experience in talking to people confirms that they will produce the same generic description of themselves when I meet them.
 This makes it totally meaningless and they may as well burp in terms of telling me anything about themselves.

 The “Total Extrovert” You’re Comparing Yourself to Doesn’t Actually Exist

 It would seem that in our own heads we have a typical idea of what a complete extrovert is – the “life of the party” guy/gal who strolls in and confidently talks to everyone and who everyone loves.
 They never doubt themselves and don't ever have moments where they too would retreat into their head or feel that they just don't want to be social at times.

 This mythical creature doesn't exist (unless they have undergone some intensive social de-programming).
 I have met many people who are the stereotypical social party animal and you know what?
 They identify with the exact same Forer description as above.
 Party animals tell me how shy they are and compare themselves to even higher-level party animals who would likely do exactly the same thing.